quarkus-for-spring-developers/examples/chapter-4/chapter-4-quarkus-panache-reactive-repository/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Start up Database
 This application expects a PostgreSQL database running on localhost.
-You can use Docker to start the database:
+When running `quarkus:dev` (dev mode), the database will be automatically bootstrapped through [Quarkus DevServices](https://quarkus.io/guides/datasource#devservices-configuration-free-databases).
+When running in `prod` mode (i.e. via `java -jar` or running the native image) you can use Docker to start the database:

 ```shell
 docker run --ulimit memlock=-1:-1 -it --rm=true --memory-swappiness=0 --name chapter4 -p 5432:5432 quay.io/edeandrea/postgres-13-fruits:latest